 Paper chromatography--someone left a ransom note for the kids and they will have to act quick to determine which suspect's marker was actually used to write the note.

 Campers will use other scientific principles to solve other sticky situations: The perfect Kool-aid solution, determination of an Unknown Concentration, and finally, Who Killed Barney the Purple Dinosaur?

 *The camp activities shown are subject to change at the instructor's discretion.

 Parents/guardians are responsible for dropping off their charges and picking them up in the classroom not more than 15 minutes before/after the started camp starting and ending times.
 Campers must provide their own lunches, snacks, and drinks.

 Register for Summer Camp

-On line registation will be available in January; if you have questions, please contact the Continuing Education office at 610-396-6225 for assistance.
+On line registration is now available; for payment by check or money order, please complete the registration information found here.
+If you have questions, please contact the Continuing Education office at 610-396-6225 for assistance.